Getting your work in front of a potential client’s eyes can be challenging. In this article, we'll show you how to:

 - Include a sentence or two about the client and why your design is the best fit

-- Try thinking from the clients' perspective.
+Think about it from the clients' perspective.
 If a potential client is looking for a sci-fi logo for his video game, he might search for "astronaut", "space", "masculine", or "sci-fi".

 - Main elements of the design (mountain, tree, dog)